Many parents and guardians might not realize, but bullying on Valentine’s Day is a serious issue affecting kids of all ages.

 The source of bullying in schools on Valentine’s Day

 For students who do not have a significant other or groups of friends to exchange valentines with, the day can be down right excruciating.
-Schools do not make Valentine’s Day easier for students; in fact some schools support fundraisers that allow students to buy flowers or sweets for their classmates.
-The valentines are then presented to the students during class, which makes it obvious to see who did not receive a valentine.
+And if you think schools make things easier for children, you may be mistaken.
+In fact, some schools support fundraisers that allow students to buy flowers or sweets for their classmates, making this issue even worse.
+The Valentines are then presented to the students during class, which makes it obvious to see who did not receive a Valentine.
 This leaves students who did not receive chocolates or flowers prime targets for bullying.

 How can parents and teachers help prevent bullying in schools on Valentine’s Day?

-In primary grades it is usually a requirement to send everyone in the class a Valentine.
-This helps remove the feelings of being left out, and reduces bullying on Valentine’s Day.
-Students in secondary schools often move around to different classes during the day so it is not possible to give everyone a Valentine.
-This can lead to students feeling left out or made fun of for not receiving anything for Valentine’s Day at school.
-So what can parents and teachers do to help prevent bullying in schools on Valentine’s Day?
+In primary grades, it’s usually expected that everyone in the class gets a Valentine.
+This helps avoid anyone feeling left out and reduces bullying on Valentine’s Day.
+However, in secondary schools, students often switch classes throughout the day, so it’s not as easy to give everyone a Valentine.
+This can make some students feel left out or teased for not getting anything on Valentine’s Day at school.
+So, what can parents and teachers do to stop bullying in schools on Valentine’s Day?

 1. Try to ensure that everyone receives something on Valentine’s Day